A Slice of History & A Legacy of Hard Work: Ray’s Story

 Today, Ray enjoys reflecting on his decades in the pizza business.
 He also enjoys telling stories and visiting fellow residents and staff at Edgewood Healthcare in Virginia, MN.
 Ray also taught himself to play the piano, playing beautifully by ear.

-Aside from those hobbies, Ray considers himself a news junkie these days, and we’re happy to report that he enjoys the food!
+Aside from those hobbies, Ray is a news junkie these days, and we’re happy to report that he enjoys food!

 Ray’s journey inspires us with its powerful reminder of the importance of family, tradition, and hard work.
 Thank you to Ray and your family for helping us share this story!

-If you or a loved one are ready to explore senior living options, please get in touch with us at info@edgewoodhealthcare.com.
+If you or a loved one is ready to explore senior living options, please get in touch with us at info@edgewoodhealthcare.com.

 More Recent Posts